richelbilderbeek/paper_k3_ratings/docs/paper.md

 which are [https://github.com/richelbilderbeek/k3reviews](https://github.com/richelbilderbeek/k3reviews)
 and [forum.popjustice.com](https://forum.popjustice.com/threads/its-the-k3-singles-rate.62219/).
 Ratings below one are set to one, where ratings above ten are set to ten.

+Note that the author has been involved heavily with one of these resources.
+However, the author has no favorite formation and has never structurally analysed his own ratings before the experiment of this paper.
+It was the author's familiarity with the work of K3 that made him realize that it is an excellent dataset.

 The collected datasets can be downloaded from [https://github.com/richelbilderbeek/paper_k3_ratings](https://github.com/richelbilderbeek/paper_k3_ratings).